kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

         - nodes: "20%"
           schedule: "0 0 1 * *"
           duration: "1h"
-          drift:
-            disruptAfter: "1h"
-            budgets:
         - nodes: "10%"
           reason: "NodeImageDrift"
           schedule: "0 0 * * 0"
           duration: "2h"
         - nodes: "50%"
           reason: "K8sVersionUpgrade"
           schedule: "@yearly"
     expiration:
       disruptAfter: "Never"
 ```

 #### Reasons
-In this design, rather than methods being defined at the budget level, we add an additonal layer of abstraction.
+Rather than methods being defined at the budget level, we add an additonal layer of abstraction.
 Then for each budget, we apply a reason or All/Undefined.
 If reason isn't specifed in a budget we take the same behavior in terms of fallback for all on these method types.

 This design allows for simplification of reason as its very easy to directly define a relationship between a given disruption method and its sub-action since the disruption method is explicitly declared.